 Another useful app that can add wonders to your dull shots is the Pro Cam 8.
 The app is available for iOS, iPad, and Apple Watch.
 Pro Cam 8 offers you various shooting modes including burst mode, slow shutter, time-lapse, 3D photo, and more.
 You can capture the best long exposure photos on iPhone using the Pro Cam 8 application and be amazed by the results.

 If you’re a fan of photo editing and capturing stunning on-the-go shots from your phone, Camera+ 2 app can be your companion.
 It offers the most powerful editing features that will allow you to click long exposure shots from your device.

 So folks, this wraps up our guide on how to take long exposure photos on an iPhone.
 Your iPhone may not be equipped with the right hardware that slows down the shutter speed.
-But you can easily use any of the above-mentioned hacks for creating the best results.
+But you can easily use any of the above-mentioned hacks for creating the best long exposure.

 Which is your favorite photography app for iOS?
 Feel free to share your suggestions in the comments space.